 The Town owns an underdeveloped parcel of land (approximately 0.1 ha) on the north side of Alexandra Park, on First Avenue.
 This parcel could be developed as a dedicated space for visitors to pay their respects to veterans and fallen soldiers, with the relocation of the Cenotaph, Veterans' Memorial and other artifacts and interpretive features (Figures 5-25 and 5-26).
-The park design should be developed in consultation with the community and veterans' groups.
-The Cenotaph Park will provide a connection to Alexandra Park and form part of a larger precinct plan for the area, with the Cenotaph Park acting as a guiet, contemplative space.
+The park design should be developed in consultation with the community and veterans' groups, including the Orangeville Royal Canadian Legion..
+The Cenotaph Park will provide a connection to Alexandra Park and form part of a larger precinct plan for the area, with the Cenotaph Park acting as a quiet, contemplative space.
 As part of the greater precinct plan, the park would be an integrated piece of the area, using similar style and materials.